With Gloo Edge Federation, you can manage multiple Gloo Edge instances in multiple Kubernetes clusters. In this guide

-- Deploy two kind clusters called local and remote
+- Deploys two kind clusters called local and remote

-- Install Gloo Edge Enterprise on both clusters in the gloo-system namespace
+- Installs Gloo Edge Enterprise on both clusters in the

-- Install Gloo Edge Federation on the local cluster in the gloo-system namespace
+- Installs Gloo Edge Federation on the local cluster in the

-- Register both Gloo Edge Enterprise instances with Gloo Edge Federation
+- Registers both Gloo Edge Enterprise instances with Gloo Edge Federation

 - Federates configuration resources

-- Create a Failover Service configuration using both Gloo Edge Enterprise instance
+- Creates a Failover Service configuration using both Gloo Edge Enterprise instances

-Once the demo environment has completed provisioning, we can explore the environment in the following sections.
+After the demo environment provisions, explore the environment in the following sections.

 Exploring the demo environment

 The local demo environment is a sandbox for you to explore the functionality of Gloo Edge Federation.
-Let’s take a look at what has been deployed.
+Let’s take a look at what is deployed.